-While damage being done underneath the surfaces of your floors, walls, and ceiling may be extensive you won’t be able to physically see how bad the damage is.
-However, what might be visible are the look of swollen surfaces, damaged paint, and small surface holes.
-The same signs that you would expect to find from water damage in a home, you will also see from termite damage, this includes a musty smell.
+While damage being done underneath the surfaces of your floors, walls, and ceiling may be extensive, you won’t be able to physically see how bad the damage is.
+However, what might be visible are the appearances of swollen surfaces, damaged paint, and small surface holes.
+The same signs that you would expect to find from water damage in a home, you will also see from termite damage; this includes a musty smell.

-As with any other rodent or insect one of the biggest signs that they are invading your home is by the droppings that they leave behind.
-Frass, or termite feces can present itself in different ways.
+As with any other pest like rodents or insects, one of the biggest signs that termites are invading your home is by the droppings that they leave behind.
+Frass, or termite feces, can present itself in different ways.
 Subterranean termites actually use the frass as a building material for their tubes.
 Drywood termites leave pellets that look like small wood pieces piled up around active areas.
-If you find “frass” in or around your home, there’s probably a very good chance that you have a termite problem that needs to be addressed!
+If you find frass in or around your home, there’s probably a very good chance that you have a termite problem that needs to be addressed!

 Schedule Annual Inspections to Prevent Termites